stolostron/cm-cli/docs/help/cm_join.md

 ### Options

 ```
       --cluster-name string              The name of the joining cluster
+      --force-internal-endpoint-lookup   If true, the installed klusterlet agent will be starting the cluster registration process by looking for the internal endpoint from the public cluster-info in the hub cluster instead of from --hub-apiserver.
   -h, --help                             help for join
       --hub-apiserver string             The api server url to the hub
       --hub-token string                 The token to access the hub
+      --image-registry string            The name of the image registry serving OCM images. (default "quay.io/open-cluster-management")
       --output-file string               The generated resources will be copied in the specified file
+      --version string                   The installing version of OCM components. (default "latest")
+      --wait                             If true, running the cluster registration in foreground.
 ```

 ### Options inherited from parent commands